ZiggieWorld

 My Role

 I am the UI/UX designer for this project, and worked with Ziggie’s founder as well as beta users to develop and refine the usability, accessibility and appeal of this product’s features.
+The alpha version of the site was struggling with readability issues and poor user experience, and I am onboarded to rectify that as well.

-The PROBLEM
+The Problem

 “How can we give our users a sense of belonging and identity to the site?”

-Business goals
+The goals

 Intuitive features for users to find value in subscribing to what Ziggie can offer.

-User goals
+User testing

 We identified 3 groups of core users for Ziggie: